ZinTrust/zintrust/docs/cloud-deployment.md

 ## Automated Workflows

-The easiest way to set up cloud deployment is using the Zintrust CLI to generate GitHub Actions workflows.
+The easiest way to set up cloud deployment is using the Zintrust CLI (installed via `@zintrust/core`) to generate GitHub Actions workflows.

 ```bash
 # Generate a workflow for AWS Lambda